mattpiccolella/jQueryTalk/jquery.md

 </div>
 ```

-To select the links inside this div, we could use both the ID and tag selector by writing
+To select the links inside this div, we could use both the ID and tag selector by writing:

 ```css
 #content p